 Fishing regulations: zone awareness

-Lake Ontario fishing falls under MNRF Zone 18 (with FMZ 19 along the eastern Lake Ontario region).
-Confirm current regulations at the Ontario Fishing Regulations page before each season.
+Lake Ontario fishing falls under Fisheries Management Zone (FMZ) 20.
+Confirm current regulations on the Ontario MNRF Fishing Regulations Summary before each season, limits and seasons can change year to year.

 Common mistakes (the things we push back on)